anomalou/AbyssEngine/README.md

 This is bad working "game" in where i do experiments with Windows 10 console and programming language C#.
 This game can be build in almost every platforms(besides linus and macos i think?).
-In this game you shound explore dungeon and collect items and on the way killing enemies.(soon)
+In this game you will shound explore dungeon and collect items and on the way killing enemies.

 # Control